 First, you have to hand in three problem sets one week after the assignment.
 These problem sets will not be graded and returned, but they are still part of the course requirements.
 Not handing in a problem set will lead to a reduction in the points awarded for the final exam by 3 percent (i.e. not handing in any of the problem sets will lead to a reduction of 9 percent in the points awarded on the final exam).
-The problem sets will be discussed in the classes held by Sigrid Röhrs roughly every two weeks.
+The problem sets will be discussed in the classes held by Hitoshi Tsujiyama roughly every two weeks.
 Please keep photocopies of your problem sets prior to submitting them for your own exam preparation.
 The problem sets are meant as a preparation for the exam, so please make an effort to answer them on your own.
 Of course, discussing the problem sets as well as other material with your fellow classmates is a very good idea.

-Second, the grade for this part of the course will be based on an exam which is scheduled to be held on Thursday, December 6, 2012, at 10.15 am in room HoF E.20/DZ-Bank.
+Second, the grade for this part of the course will be based on an exam which is scheduled to be held in the week of December 6.